notaSWE/heatmap/README.md

 # heatmap
-Really just an excuse to learn Golang for no reason
+Stock market price activity heatmap.
+But really just an excuse to learn Golang for no reason

 ![Sample Heatmap](images/myport.JPG)